rbuurma/mla-digped-reading/MLA_keyword_reading.md

 ---

+#### Tags: text, reading, history, collaboration, classroom

+---

 ## CURATORIAL STATEMENT

+In the beginning, we learn to read; after we are literate, we read to learn.
+In this received wisdom of early childhood education, reading is only temporarily difficult, material, intractable; afterwards, it recedes into the background, becoming the transparent skill through which we access worlds of knowledge.
+But we are in fact always learning to read and always learning about reading as we encounter new forms of media both major and minor.

-Reading has been transformed by digital media and computation, by the computer screen and the ereader, and e-ink - just as it was by the advent of machine printing, by the Gutenberg press, by advances in manuscript production, and the shift from scroll to codex, as well as by social and historical changes in everything from the economics of book production literacy and access to education.
-According to the most anxious report, this most recent transformation has destroyed our ability to read deeply, slowly, and linearly.
+How we learn about reading's past, present and future seems especially important right now.
+Reading has been transformed by digital media and computation, by the computer screen and the ereader - just as it was by the advent of machine printing, by the Gutenberg press, by advances in manuscript production, and by the shift from scroll to codex, as well as by social and historical changes in everything from the economics of book production literacy and access to education.
+According to the most anxious reports, the advent of the screen is destroying our ability to read deeply, slowly, and linearly.
 "It is a cliché universally acknowledged," writes Rita Raley in the introduction to her "Distracted Reading" syllabus,

 > that we (where “we” means, variously, the Twitter generation, the Millennial generation, participants in the Network Society) no longer read, or if we do read, we read poorly, with insufficient attention and affect.
 Reading, by which is meant literary reading, is said to be a “lost art” and certainly “at risk.”
 We multitask and thus cannot sustain the kind of focus and attention required for a long, complex narrative.